IBM/engineering-insights-composite-pattern/README.md

 ## 9. Update the notebook with service credentials

 #### Add the Watson Natural Language Understanding credentials to the notebook
-Select the cell below `2.1 Add your service credentials from Bluemix for the Watson services` section in the notebook to update the credentials for Watson Natural Langauage Understanding.
+Select the cell below `2.1 Add your service credentials from Bluemix for the Watson services` section in the notebook to update the credentials for Watson Natural Language Understanding.

 Open the Watson Natural Language Understanding service in your [IBM Cloud Dashboard](https://console.bluemix.net/dashboard/services) and click on your service created in section [Create IBM Cloud services](#2-create-ibm-cloud-services).
-Once the service is open click the `Service Credentials` menu on the left.
+Once the service is open, click the `Service Credentials` menu on the left.

 ![](doc/source/images/service_credentials.png)